Compiled Master Game Guide

 In this game, you’ll use the Master Game side of the Army Cards (shown below).

 As in the Basic Game, each Army Card features either a Hero or a Squad, with Move, Range, Attack and Defense numbers.
 But you’ll notice that the Master Game side of each card has much more information about the figure(s).
-As you play, you’ll become more familiar with how all of this information figures into the gameplay.
+As you play, you’ll become more familiar with how all of this information is ued during gameplay.
 Example 1 explains the Army Card information.

 EXAMPLE 1EXAMPLE 1: Your Army Cards (Master Game Side)